 Maine’s identity is built around lobster and the outdoors, but the state’s deep connection to local farming, its wellness culture, and its strong arts community have created a plant-based dining scene that will surprise you.

 Portland, Maine, is consistently ranked among the best small food cities in America, and its vegan scene is a genuine reflection of that.
+For a broader New England comparison, explore vegan restaurants in Boston as the region’s largest plant-based hub.
 The restaurant-per-capita ratio is outrageously high, and plant-based options are woven throughout.

 - Vinland: A pioneering “local-only” restaurant with a heavy plant-forward philosophy.